Longleaf Program

 Since 2017, FLA has provided cost-share opportunities for landowners to plant and manage longleaf pine on their property.
 Each year, we see increased interest from private landowners who want to plant new longleaf stands or improve their existing longleaf pine habitat

-2024 Application Period Now Open Through May 10.
+2024 Application Period Now Closed.

 Questions?
 Email Katie Moss at